-Putting together a list of “must play” PS2 RPGs is both easy and difficult.
+Putting together a list of “best PS2 RPGs games” is both easy and difficult.
 It’s easy in the sense that there’s no dearth of role-playing games—the system has more RPG titles than some short-lived consoles, like the TurboGrafx-16, has of any kind at all.
 The difficult part involves separating the wheat from the chaff.
-The good news is that it can be done, and the below entries make up a list (in no particular order) of titles that any self-respecting RPG fan needs to check out now.
+The good news is that it can be done, and the below entries make up a our Top 10 list (in no particular order) of PS2 titles that any self-respecting RPG fan needs to check out now.
 Some of these options, dare we say, rise to the level of modern classics.
+You can also buy many of these titles for sale on our website.

 Dragon Quest VIII: Journey of the Cursed King